tnwei/cookiecutter-datascience-lite/docs/2-structure.md

 Outputs can be a simple dump folder, or extensively sort them into plots / results etc
 + `output` folder is not compartmentalized between reports, plots, prediction outputs etc. It is left to the user to create subfolders for larger projects.

-## Dotfiles

-TODO: Explain what the dotfiles do, link to recipes for what they do